Cazka/dieptool/dieptool/docs/protocol.md

 | 0     | `vu`       | packet id   |

 #### `04` deny
+Is send when the DT_TOKEN or the CODE is invalid

 | index | Value Type | Description |
 | ----- | ---------- | ----------- |